gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-Crypto-encrypt-chunk-states-1 title="Plain Text SCTP Packet" artwork-align="center"}

-The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes the structure of plain text SCTP packet being sent or received when the association has not reached the PROTECTED state yet.
-SCTP packet as depicted in {{sctp-Crypto-encrypt-chunk-states-2}} may also be sent in PROTECTION PENDING state.
-In this case only control chunks or CRYPTO chunks can be handled.
-Only one CRYPTO chunk can be sent in a SCTP packet.
+The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes the structure of any plain text SCTP packet being sent or received when the association has not reached the PROTECTED state yet.
+SCTP packet as depicted in {{sctp-Crypto-encrypt-chunk-states-2}} may also be sent in PROTECTION PENDING state and in any later state of the association.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3